top of page

 Location: Goodman Building, adjacent State Herbarium along Hackney Road, Adelaide.
 Metered parking available on Hackney Road.

-Guest Speaker/Topic: TBA
+Guest Speaker/Topic:

 October

-Saturday 5th to Monday 7th October - Field Survey & Camp-out
+Friday 4th to Monday 7th October - Field Survey & Camp-out

-Location: TBA.
+Location: Southern Yorke Peninsula.
 Details coming soon.

 Trip Leaders: TBA